XBShu/node_passport/README.md

 </html>
 ```

-Below is views/dashboard.ejs as an example of a view that would be used by layout.ejs when res.render('dashboard') is called
+Below is dashboard.ejs as an example of a view that would be inserted into layout.ejs when res.render('dashboard') is called
 ```javascript
 <h1 class="mt-4">Menu de usuario</h1>
 <p class="lead mb-3"> Bienvenido, <%= name %></p>